tocco/tocco-client/README.md

 yarn compile:prod --package={PACKAGE_NAME}
 ```

-Optional a `--analyze` parameter can be added to open webpack-analyzer to investigate the bundle size.
+Optional the `--bundle-analyzer` parameter can be added to open BundleAnalyzerPlugin to investigate the bundle sizes.

 ## Linting
 Eslint is used for linting.
 Linting will also be executed automatically on our CI.